Pointivo/APIDocs/docs/reference.rst

 ..
 Point clouds are supported in ASCII and binary PLY format, and in LAS format.

 ..
-A region of interest within the point cloud can be specified by providing a **metaData.regionOfInterest** field in the resource object.
+A region of interest within the point cloud can be specified by providing a **metadata.regionOfInterest** field in the resource object.
 The content of this field must be a GEOJSON Polygon or MultiPolygon object :

 .. .. code-block:: javascript
     :caption: API Request